pratyaksh123/c1-attendance-script/readme.md

 *Change the card_index only if you have multiple cards*

 The usage_data.json contains the parsed data from wmata and is cached for subsequent runs of the script.
+You can also change the start_date, end_date in the script as per your need.